Toast Toppings: 25 Ideas for a Healthy Breakfast

 - Flower Power.
 Slicing strawberries lengthwise, and arranged in a fan gives the look of a flower.
 So fun for tea parties, princess parties, or that special little girly girl!

 - Applesauce Toast!
 I asked last night on twitter what favorite toast toppings were.
-Among the replies was Maria (from Two Peas In Their Pod) who said she loved applesauce on toast.
-Maria posted a delicious looking recipe for rhubarb applesauce just today!
+Among the replies was Maria, who said she loved applesauce on toast.
+We have a recipe for rhubarb applesauce here.

 - Another twitter reply was from Healthy Kids Challenge for peanut butter/ Banana toast!
-We love this too (except we dessertified it with a drizzle of chocolate).
+We love this too, except adding a little chocolate!

 - Homemade jam has always been a favorite of ours.
 We’ve never tried orange marmalade though as that is what @marygooch on twitter said was her favorite!

-- Erica (my 10 year old) insisted on designing this Valentine special: Peanut butter, strawberries, and chocolate!
+- Erica, my daughter, insisted on designing this Valentine special: Peanut butter, strawberries, and chocolate!
 MMMM.
 She even took her own picture!

 - Mustard!
 Strange, I know.
 My best friend all through high school would eat mustard toast for breakfast every day!